Analissa Iversen, Sociology

 “I like that the research I’m doing is making a contribution to society.”

-When she transferred from a small Pennsylvania college to UMass Lowell, Analissa Iversen knew right away that it was a better place for her.
+When she transferred from Eastern University to UMass Lowell, Analissa Iversen knew right away that it was a better place for her.
 Even better, she discovered the Sociology Department